BrianChegeGichau/BrianChegeGichau/README.md

 ### Hi there 👋

 My name is Brian Chege Gichau.
-Am a Data Scientist with an experience in using data to competently solve unique business problems.
+Am a Data Scientist with experience in using data to competently solve unique business problems.
 I develop tools that enhance intelligent decision-making processes in organizations boosting revenue and growth.
 I have an experience in using analytical tools and have an excellent understanding of Mathematical and Probability concepts.

 ----
 ## Technologies